 Our pets, unfortunately, get older and age much faster than us.
-In today’s article we are going to talk about how aging affects the brain of our pets and what kind of behavior can appear in dogs in the geriatric stage, from 8 years of age.
-The early detection and treatment will delay its effects and will improve quality of a pet’s life.
+In today’s article, we are going to talk about how aging affects the brain of our pets and what kind of behavior can appear in dogs and cats in the geriatric stage, from 8 years of age.
+The early detection and treatment will delay its effects and will improve the quality of a pet’s life.

 How and why does the brain of our dog or cat age?